'Brexiteer' Farage booed in rowdy EU parliament debate

 Hill, a popular figure among EU colleagues during his 18 months in Brussels, appeared overwhelmed by the outpouring.

-But the air of sombre civility did not last long, as leading lawmakers accused the Leave camp of having lied their way to victory.
+But the air of somber civility did not last long, as leading lawmakers accused the Leave camp of having lied their way to victory.

 "SELFISH MAN"